MuhammadKhoshnaw/BasicMVIApp/README.md

 architecture pattern (MVI, MVVM or MVP) can be challenging.
 I always Liked to have a template that I can use whenever I need it.
 In addition, when using this template in a large application you discover the pros and cons of your template structure.
 And you can always come back to the template and improve it for the next project.
 This Repository Will be my first android application template.
-In this template clean architecture and MVI architecture pattern is my weapon of choice. m
+In this template clean architecture and MVI architecture pattern is my weapon of choice.

 # Application

-For this template we don't need to go crazy with features.
+For this template, we don't need to go crazy with features.
 We just need enough to understand the architecture and have some basic configurations that we can reuse In future.
 The application is a basic movie app.
 That uses [TMDB API](https://www.themoviedb.org/documentation/api) to cash a list of popular movies.
 And then show it to the user.
 With the ability to refresh the cache when the user needed it.